dtsolovos/Covid-Practice-Project/README.md

 ![Country Infection Percentage](https://github.com/dtsolovos/Covid-Practice-Project/blob/main/Country%20Infection%20Percentage.png)

 ### Income Data
 The "location" field also contained a few income records.
-I decided it would be interesting to look at the matter from this angle, so I wrote the following query to create a table to visualize.
-The records were split into high income, upper-middle income, lower-middle income, and low income, which is why I used ```LIKE '%income%'```.
+I was very curious about this perspective, so I wrote the following query to create a table to visualize.
+The records were split into *high income*, *upper-middle income*, *lower-middle income*, and *low income*, which is why I used ```LIKE '%income%'```.
 Since I had filtered these records out when I created the "covid_data" view, I decided to create a temp table for this.
 ```
 IF OBJECT_ID('tempdb.dbo.#income_data', 'U') IS NOT NULL
   DROP TABLE #income_data;